dantaylr/dantaylr.github.io/_posts/2023-5-1-carbon-recipe.md

 In the interest of spreading awareness about carbon emissions and a desire to bring a deeper fulfilling value to our everyday decisions, I created a [web app](https://carbonrecipe.netlify.app/) that allows anyone to easily see and experiment with their carbon footprint.

-After using many emissions calculators I was faced with difficult questions involving locating my gas and electricity bills and making numerical estimates that I couldn't easily conjure up on the spot.
-Many calculators just spat out a number at the end of a lengthy questionnaire and told you to do things like use reusable bags and pay for carbon offsets.
+Many emissions calculators I used asked difficult questions involving locating utility bills and making numerical calculations that couldn't easily be estimated on the spot.
+The results commonly didn't identify specific changes that could be made and instead advised general things like using reusable bags and paying for carbon offsets.

 I wanted something that immedietly showed me the heavy hitters behind my own impact and encouraged me to experiment.